 Students of the Dutch bachelor’s programme, see Geschiedenis van de Psychologie

-In the History of Psychology course the focus will be on changeability and fallibility of knowledge in general and psychological knowledge in particular.
+History of Psychology focuses on the changeability and fallibility of knowledge in general and psychological knowledge in particular.
 In addition, the course aims to make clear how internal and external scientific factors have contributed to the development of psychology as a discipline, and how the academic discipline of psychology continues to be indebted to the more general development of science and the history of philosophy.

-As well as the history of psychology from 1600 until the beginning of cognitive psychology in the 20th century, the course will also include:
+In addition to the history of psychology from 1600 until theearly days of cognitive psychology in the 20th century, the course also covers the following:

-Students will be introduced to the main historical conceptions of psychology from 1600 to the beginning of cognitive psychology.
+Be introduced to the main historical conceptions of psychology from 1600 to the early days of cognitive psychology;

-Students will learn that ideas on psychology as a scientific discipline and on the psychological functioning of individuals change over time.
+Learn that ideas on psychology as a scientific discipline and on the psychological functioning of individuals change over time;

-Students will learn that ideas on what constitutes a scientific approach are also determined by developments in society.
+Learn that ideas on what constitutes a scientific approach are also determined by developments in society; and

 Mode of instruction